What is Technical Writing?

 Ask for a Second and Third Opinion and Peer Review

 Technical writers are resourceful.
 The greatest resource you have is your subject matter experts.
 Make sure to ask your SME if they see any knowledge gaps or errors.
-Writers check with their clients to see if there is any a knowledge gap or errors that the writer might overlook.
+Writers check with their clients to see if there is any knowledge gap or errors that the writer might overlook.
 Having a supervisor or colleague look over and give an opinion could also help enhance a technical piece.
-Peer review is when a group of people meet to read, comment on, and recommend improvements on each other’s work.
+Peer review is when a group of people meet to read, comment on, and recommend improvements to each other’s work.
 More blind spots become uncovered when more people review a document, which ensures accurate and concise information.

 Technical writers learn new information for every project they work on.
 The writers get a better understanding of what clients need because they start below the knowledge level of their readers before all the research and discussions with the subject matter experts.
 This becomes a great asset to companies because less assumption opens up for more effective training.
-The combination of the writers learning the material and these ethical principles of technical writing standards lead to more confident and efficient employees.
+The combination of the writers learning the material and these ethical principles of technical writing standards leads to more confident and efficient employees.